 Thank you for your interest in our program!
 Below, you will find general information about our department as well as specific information about our two graduate degree programs.

 - Where and when are classes held?
-All classes are held at the Graduate Center (off campus – free, ample parking!!!) and are either from 4:00-6:45 or 7:00-9:45.
-You WILL have to take both 4:00 and 7:00 classes to finish your degree.
+All classes are held at the Graduate Center (off campus – free, ample parking!!!) at 4:00-6:45 or 7:00-9:45, Monday-Thursday.
+You will have to take both 4:00 and 7:00 classes to finish your degree.

 - What is the typical class size?
 Our class sizes range from 6-12 for field classes and 12-24 for core classes.

 - What if my undergraduate degree is in a different field?
 That’s okay!
-We welcome students from a variety of backgrounds!
+We welcome students from a variety of backgrounds.

 - Who can I contact if I have more questions?
 You may contact the Graduate Coordinator, Dr. Karen Dickinson.

 - What is involved in the field work?
 The field work consists of three separate semesters: The first field semester is practicum, which requires 100 hours in the field, the second and third field semesters are for internship and they each require 300 hours in the field.

 - How are placements decided?
 Our director of field placement (Garbo Goodkin) is available to assist you in this process, but we do allow you to find your site.

 - How do I apply?
 In order to apply, please visit the Graduate College website and click on Graduate Admissions if you have questions, or click How to Apply.

 - What are the deadlines to apply?
 We admit once a year for a fall start for both programs.
 The MS in Clinical Mental Health Counseling application deadline is February 1st.
 This program is full-time and cohort-based.
 Successful completion of an individual and group interview is required for admission into this program.
 The MEd in School Counseling application deadline is March 1st.
 This program may be full-time or part-time.
 Successful completion of a group interview is required for admission into these programs.